-This Swiss woman and her horses belong to Canada's open spaces
+This Swiss woman and her horses belong to Canada’s open spaces

 Nicole lives in the wild with her horses in Canada.
 It's a life surrounded by nature which also has its dangers, as she has discovered.

-Only the munching of horses and the barking of dogs disturbs the silence.
+Only the munching of horses and the barking of dogs disturb the silence.
 It is fifteen degrees below freezing and the sky is clear blue.
 There has been snow on the ground everywhere for months.
 Hidden in their dens in the forest, the bears are hibernating.
 Nicole Ulrich chose to come to this remote, wild place and for 11 years it has been her home.

 Swiss Abroad